-Rob has over 35 years’ experience as an employment lawyer, most recently as a partner for 20 years at Bell Gully.
+Rob has over 40 years’ experience as an employment lawyer, most recently as a partner for 20 years at Bell Gully (retiring from the firm in 2018).
 Prior to that, Rob was at Russell McVeagh for 20 years.

 Rob has advised many of New Zealand’s major employers over the years on both contentious and commercial employment issues.
 He has appeared as counsel in many leading cases, and on hundreds of occasions in the Employment Court, the Labour Court, the Arbitration Court, the Employment Relations Authority, the Employment Tribunal, the Waterfront Industry Tribunal, the Human Rights Review Tribunal, the Complaints Review Tribunal, the Court of Appeal, the High Court, the District Court, and in arbitrations.

 Rob also has extensive experience advising chief executives and other senior managers on offers of employment, their employment agreements and exiting their employer.
 He also has expertise in relation to restraint of trade issues.

 Rob has advised on and managed many hundreds of investigations, mediations and disciplinary procedures, and he has acted as counsel in around 300 mediations for both employers and employees.
 He was a founding member of the Institute of Employment Arbitrators and Mediators Inc. and is a member of the Arbitrators’ and Mediators’ Institute of New Zealand Inc. He is a trained mediator.
 He has acted as an arbitrator.

 Rob was previously Chair of the Employment and Industrial Relations Law Committee of the International Bar Association, and he is a former member of the Executive Council of the Global Employment Institute.
 Rob was for 20 years a part-time lecturer on employment law at Auckland University Law School.